Freep the Whirlwind [Part III of III]

 Five weeks later, unbothered, the Australian Senate passed the “News Media and Digital Platforms Mandatory Bargaining Code” (or NMBC for short).
 The Act received royal assent on 2 March, and came into full legal force the very next day.
 By mid-April, the European Parliament had even adopted a similar policy, via Article 15 of the Directive on Copyright in the Digital Single Market (though the EU directive expressly exempts hyperlinks and “very short extracts”).

-Well, what happened next was… not much, if I’m being honest.
-Having anticipated that the NMBC would likely pass, Google had already struck content licensing deals by February 2021 with several Australian news publishers, pre-empting further regulatory intervention.
-Facebook, for their part, threatened to (and even briefly did) block all content published by Australian news outlets from its services globally, as well as all news content whatsoever for Australian users of those services, but face-to-face negotiations between Facebook’s CEO and the Australian Treasurer saw the working bill amended, while the compan (soon to rebrand itself as Meta) quietly set about inking content deals similar to Google’s.
+Well, what happened after that was… not much, if I’m honest.
+Having anticipated that the NMBC would likely pass, by February 2021 Google had already struck content licensing deals with several Australian news publishers, pre-empting further regulatory intervention.
+Facebook, for their part, threatened to (and even briefly did) block all content published by Australian news outlets from its services globally, as well as all news content whatsoever for Australian users of those services, but face-to-face negotiations between Facebook’s CEO and the Australian Treasurer saw the working bill amended, while the company (soon to rebrand itself as Meta) quietly set about inking content deals similar to Google’s.

-The total value of all such deals is a jealously guarded industry secret; however, their net contribution to the Australian publishing industry is widely estimated at AUD$200 million per year, with Meta accounting for about AUD$70 million of that, and Google stumping up for the rest.
+The total value of all such deals is a closely guarded industry secret; however their net contribution to the Australian publishing industry is widely estimated at AUD$200 million per year, with Meta providing about AUD$70 million of that, and Google stumping up for the rest.
 Beyond these two Usonian tech giants, no other platform-to-publisher deals have been reported; no digital platform has been “designated” by the Australian government, and no designation actions are pending.

-Meanwhile, across the Pacific, the Department of Canadian Heritage had begun reaching out to, in their words, “a variety of stakeholders within the Canadian news and information sector”.
-In the spring of 2021, the department sent out a questionnaire, which began:
+Meanwhile, across the Pacific, the Department of Canadian Heritage began reaching out to (in their words) “a variety of stakeholders within the Canadian news and information sector”.
+In the spring of 2021, the Heritage department sent a questionnaire to these stakeholders, which began:

 As you may know, the Government has committed to ensure the revenue of online platforms is shared more fairly with Canadian creators and media (2020 Speech from the Throne and 2021 Mandate Letter).
 In accordance with this mandate, Canadian Heritage is currently exploring policy options for new legislation to support news publisher remuneration, specifically regarding how global digital platforms can appropriately contribute to a healthy Canadian news ecosystem.

-The Heritage Department then asked respondents to share their thoughts on two distinct policy options: one modeled directly after Australia’s NMBC, or one whereby “[online] platforms would be required to make financial contributions to news, as a percentage of their overall Canadian revenues to be paid to an independent fund”.
-Small wonder, then, that Google Canada announced in June 2021 that it had entered into similar content deals with eight Canadian news outlets (including the Winnipeg Free Press).
-By October, Torstar signed on too; Postmedia held out until July 2022.
+The questionnaire then asked respondents to share their thoughts on two distinct policy options: one modeled directly after Australia’s NMBC, or one whereby “[online] platforms would be required to make financial contributions to news, as a percentage of their overall Canadian revenues to be paid to an independent fund”.
+Small wonder, then, that Google Canada announced that it had entered into similar content deals with eight Canadian news outlets in June 2021, including the Winnipeg Free Press (by October, Torstar had signed on too; Postmedia held out until July 2022).

-In August 2021, then-Minister of Canadian Heritage Steven Guilbeault — remember him? — published a discussion paper and invited public comment, based on feedback from his department’s survey.
-By April 2022, returning Minister of Canadian Heritage Pablo Rodriguez — remember him? — would introduce Bill C-18, better known today by its short title, the Online News Act.
+In August 2021, then-Minister of Canadian Heritage Steven Guilbeault — remember him? — published a discussion paper based on feedback from this survey, and invited public comment.
+By April 2022, the returning Minister of Canadian Heritage Pablo Rodriguez — remember him? — would introduce Bill C-18, better known today by its short title, the Online News Act.

 Bill C-18 was largely modeled after Australia’s NMBC, with certain key changes.
-One of those changes was the inclusion of a formal exemption mechanism (or “opt-out”), to be administered through the Canadian Radio-Television and Telecommunications Commission (CRTC).
-The details are highly tedious, but they amount to a bureaucratised shake-down of “Big Tech”, by Canada’s federal government, for the benefit of its legacy media publishers.
+One of these was the inclusion of a formal exemption (or “opt-out”) mechanism, to be administered through the Canadian Radio-Television and Telecommunications Commission (CRTC).
+The details are highly tedious, but they amount to a bureaucratised shake-down of “Big Tech” by Canada’s federal government, for the benefit of its legacy media publishers.

 In lightning legislative time, Bill C-18 cleared both houses of Canada’s Parliament, and the Online News Act gained royal assent on 22 June 2023.
-From start to finish, the whole process took about thirty months.
-For context, the EU adopted its “GDPR” in April 2016; and ever since then, Canada has known that its own domestic consumer privacy laws will have to be revised and strengthened, or else we risk losing access to European service markets altogether.
+From start to finish, the entire process had taken about thirty months.
+For context, the EU adopted its “GDPR” in April 2016; and ever since then, Canada has known that its own domestic consumer privacy laws will need to be revised and strengthened, or else it risks losing access to European service markets altogether.
 Yet despite abortive attempts by two back-to-back Liberal minority governments, no such revisions have been agreed, one full decade later.

-Figure 8: Total funds distributed by the Canadian Journalism Collectivein 2025 to Canadian news publishers and broadcasters.
+Figure 8: Total funds disbursed to Canadian news publishers and broadcasters by the Canadian Journalism Collective in 2025.

-But the company had staked out its bargaining position, and would stick to it: that while links to news articles had featured in less than three per cent of all posts in the content-feeds of Canadian users, those links generated some 1.9 billion outbound clicks for Canadian news sites annually.
-This referral traffic was a clear boon to these publishers, once those users arrived on their websites… but as content, their links could just as easily be replaced, if only to reaffirm that the proper and correct “price” to be levied on publishing a hyperlink or snippet sourced from a Canadian news outlet — or indeed, from any Web-based resource — is precisely zero.
+But the company had staked out its bargaining position, and would stick to it: that while links to news articles featured in fewer than three per cent of all posts in the content-feeds of Canadian users, those links generated some 1.9 billion outbound clicks annually for Canadian news sites.
+That referral traffic was a clear boon to those publishers, once these users arrived on their websites… but as content, their links could just as easily be replaced, if only to reaffirm that the proper and correct “price” to be levied on publishing a hyperlink or snippet sourced from a Canadian news outlet — or indeed, from any Web-based resource — is precisely zero.

 Over the two-point-five years (and counting) since then, Meta’s thesis has been demonstrated to be largely true.
-The in-feed real estate once occupied by Canada’s newsrooms has been reclaimed by gossip, humour, rumour, and advertising.
-Platform engagement does not seem to have been suffered; Meta’s annual revenues from the U.S. and Canada, derived almost solely through web-based advertising, continue to trend ever-upwards.
+The in-feed real estate once occupied by Canada’s newsrooms was quickly reclaimed by gossip, humour, rumour, and advertising.
+Platform engagement does not appear to have been suffered; Meta’s annual revenues from the U.S. and Canada, derived almost solely through web-based advertising, continue to trend ever-upwards.

-Meanwhile, Canada’s broader infosphere has fared far worse in the divorce.
+Canada’s broader infosphere, meanwhile, has fared far worse in the divorce.
 Nine months into Meta’s news ban, Taylor Owen — the Beaverbrook Chair in Media, Ethics and Communications at McGill University’s Max Bell School of Public Policy — rang the alarm bells loud and clear to Reuters‘ Byron Kaye (based in Sydney, Australia):

 The news being talked about in political groups is being replaced by memes… The ambient presence of journalism and true information in our feeds, the signals of reliability that were there, that’s gone.

-As for the impact of Meta’s news ban, if we refer back to the Free Press‘ own web analytics from 2021 — the most recent data we can access publicly — Facebook and Instagram only drove a combined 5–7 per cent of traffic to winnipegfreepress.com that year, some three million pageviews in total.
-The situation would have been desperate if Google had followed through on an earlier threat to remove Canadian news links from its search results, as these drove close to 40 per cent of the website’s overall traffic… but it didn’t, so it isn’t.
+As for the impacts of Meta’s news ban, referring back to the Free Press‘ own web analytics from 2021 — the most recent data we can access publicly — Facebook and Instagram only drove a combined 5–7 per cent of traffic to winnipegfreepress.com in that year, some three million pageviews in total.
+The situation would have been desperate if Google followed through on an earlier threat to remove Canadian news links from its search results, as these were the source of close to 40 per cent of the website’s traffic… but it didn’t, so it isn’t.

 The Lessons Learned